This post examines alternative form-based interfaces for interacting with SharePoint lists and workflows.

 - Nintex built a workflow platform on top of SharePoint workflows, and also developed its own form-design tool in a browser to go with it.

-- K2 created a server-based workflow platform separate from SharePoint workflows and has its own form-design tool for the browser as well.
+- K2 created a server-based workflow platform separate from SharePoint forms and has its own form-design tool for the browser as well.

 How to make sense of these options?